Get

 When Should I Be Worried?

 Cats can become very unwell and experience serious liver problems if they don’t eat for surprisingly short periods.
 Hepatic lipidosis can develop within only a few days of a cat not eating and is a common cause of liver failure.
-Contact your veterinarian for advice if it’s been a day or two since your cat last ate.
+Contact a veterinarian for advice if it’s been a day or two since your cat last ate.
 Cats refusing to eat and experiencing other signs such as lethargy, vomiting, diarrhea, should be seen immediately by a veterinarian.

 What to Feed a Sick Cat Who Won’t Eat